MolSSI-Education/python-package-best-practices/setup.md

 When this environment is activated, Python 3.5 will be used instead of Python 3.7.

-To see a list of all your environments
+To see a list of all your environments,

 ~~~
 $ conda info --envs